 Just for clarity, you do not need to download the spreadsheet version of the questionnaire – it is there solely to help.

-When applying for Cyber Essentials, pay in the shop here: https://www.indelibledata.co.uk/product/cyber-essentials-level-1assessment-against-the-cesg-minimum-standard-for-cyber-essentials/to receive a login to the assessment portal.
+When applying for Cyber Essentials please visit the shop to receive a login to the assessment portal.

 A few details are taken and, once payment is made, a login to the portal is emailed and a password sent separately via SMS.

-Simply login to the portal and respond to the questions….
+Simply login to the portal and respond to the Cyber Essentials questions….
 But not until you have read the next section of this guide where we describe the common mistakes made!

 If your submission does fail, don’t worry – just take a look at the assessor feedback, implement the required changes and resubmit.
-If this is done within 10 working days, there is no resubmission charge.
+If this is done within 10 working days, there is no re-submission charge.
+We will help, as much as we can, to give you all the information you need to rectify the situation – but if you need further help to implement controls, then we suggest you contact one of our trusted partners who offer cyber essentials help and support.

 We do, on occasion, fail companies outright when we find such things as unsupported computer or mobile device Operating Systems that are likely to take much longer than 10 days to rectify.
-If something like this occurs with your submission – we urge you to keep us informed and work with us.
+If something like this occurs with your submission – we urge you to keep us informed and work with us to help us understand the issue.

-So, here are the common issues we find with scope that we receive.
-We urge you to read this section carefully before submission – it will reduce the time taken for your company to achieve certification.
+Here are the common issues we find regarding the scope.
+We urge you to read this section carefully before submission – it will help to reduce the time taken for your company to achieve certification.

 This can be easy, or a very complex task.
 We recommend locating the part of this section that best fits your company’s scenario rather than reading the entire scoping section.
-For example, if your company meets the “Micro-companies where the head office is the home” description – it is highly likely that you just need to read this and then move on to section 4.
+For example, if your company meets the “Micro-companies where the head office is the home” description – it is likely that you may find enough information to help you in that section – and then move on to section 4.

-The larger the organisation, the more of sections 1-3 will likely apply.
+The larger the organisation, the more components sections 1-3 will likely apply.

 Networks can include: